isomerpages/mlaw-corp/news/speeches/_posts/2014-01-16-Speech-by-Minister-for-Foreign-Affairs-and-Law-K-Shanmugam-at-the-Criminal-Law-Conference-2014.md

 63. Resentencing was made available for accused persons who had already been sentenced to death, and those resentencing options were available under the new law.

 {:start="64"}
-64. For less serious offences, the Supreme Court has established a Sentencing Council to look into developing a methodology and framework to enhance consistency in sentencing in Subordinate Courts cases, such as through the issuance of Guideline Judgments in Magistrates’ Appeals.
+64. For less serious offences, the Supreme Court has established a <u>Sentencing Council</u> to look into developing a methodology and framework to enhance consistency in sentencing in Subordinate Courts cases, such as through the issuance of Guideline Judgments in Magistrates’ Appeals.

 {:start="65"}
 65. There are no sacred cows.